-Additionally, CCAM concepts could have a leverage factor on the adoption of zero tailpipe emission technologies. i.e. CCAM brings the opportunity of the vehicles to be used extensively and zero tailpipe emission concepts brings operational and maintenance cost opportunities
+Additionally, CCAM concepts could have a leverage factor on the adoption of zero tailpipe emission technologies. i.e. CCAM brings the opportunity of the vehicles to be used extensively and zero tailpipe emission concepts brings operational and maintenance cost opportunities (e.g. fully autonomous last mile e-deliveries56-57, that could be used and combined with people mobility).

-53 Bertoldi, P. (2018).
+55) Bertoldi, P. (2018).
 Guidebook 'How to develop a Sustainable Energy and Climate Action Plan (SECAP)'.
 European Commission.
 JRC Science for Policy Report.